Zélia Avezou

 Zélia Avezou (born 10 April 2004) is a French competition climber.
 She competed at the 2023 European Games, winning the gold medal in the women's bouldering event.
 She also competed at the 2024 IFSC Climbing European Championships, winning the bronze medal in the women's combined event.
+Avezou competed in the 2024 Summer Olympics in Paris, France, placing 14th in the women's combined event.